forfudan/MojoMiji/src/miji/move/examples.md

     def __init__(out self, a: Float64, b: Float64, c: Float64):
         """Initializes a triangle with three sides.

         Args:
             a: Length of side a.
             b: Length of side b.
             c: Length of side c.

         Raises:
-            Error: If the lengths do not form a valid triangle.
+            ValueError: If the lengths do not form a valid triangle.
         """
         self.a = a
         self.b = b